ifeanyiih/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 - **1-isdigit.c**: A function that checks if a given argument is a digit (0 to 9)
 - **2-mul.c**: A function that multiples two integers and returns the value
 - **3-print_numbers.c**: A function that prints numbers from 0 to 9, followed by a new line.
+- **4-print_most_numbers.c**: A function that prints the numbers from 0 to 9, followed by a new line.
+	- Does not print 2 and 4